LineageOS/lineage_wiki/pages/internal/adding_device.md

 {% include alerts/important.html content="Remove any of these properties in case they don't apply for your device!" %}

 * `before_install`: Sometimes some pre-conditions must be met in order to be able to install LineageOS.
 See *_includes/templates/device_specific/before_install_*`before_install`*.md* for possible values.
+  - A commonly used one is to show the precondition for a specific firmware, `needs_specific_android_fw`, which needs the additional argument `version` to indicate which android version is required and allows for a few optional ones:
+    - `lineage_version` indicating, since which LineageOS version this requirement is valid (since on an upgrade we show that this condition will be already met when coming from that version) - only the version numbers required
+    - `ships_fw`: Set to True when the device shipts firmware (relevant on upgrade)
 * `before_lineage_install`: This property can be set to be able to display instructions between recovery and the actual LineageOS installation.
 Existing (or to be created) values can be found in *_includes/templates/device_specific/before_lineage_install_*`before_lineage_install_`*.md*
 * `before_recovery_install`: Set this property to specify if something has to be done before installing the recovery.
 Values can be found in *_includes/templates/device_specific/before_recovery_install_*`before_recovery_install_`*.md*
 * `carrier`: If the device was released for a specific carrier, the name of that carrier.